The 2020 New Hope Film Festival will take place from July 17-26, 2020.

 All scripts accepted by NHFF Script are considered Official Selections of the New Hope Film Festival in the same manner in which a film is named an Official Selection.
 Screenwriters are not considered finalists.
 The distinction means scripts accepted may use the Festival's official laurel for marketing purposes and screenwriters are equal to filmmakers in terms of Festival passes and access to all Festival events.
 Official Selections, including scripts, are not guaranteed a nomination or mention at the awards ceremony gala, but they are guaranteed a listing in the Program Guide, subject to abiding by the Festival's terms and conditions.

 The Best Script winner annually receives a consultation with Academy of Motion Pictures member and longtime Hollywood screenwriter Mark Rosenthal, who has served as a Festival advisor throughout the Festival's history.
-This offer is revocable at the Festival's sole discretion and is subject to Rosenthal's availability.
+This consultation is revocable at the Festival's sole discretion and is subject to Rosenthal's availability.
 The Festival has called attention to its award winners and nominees via Variety print and/or digital ads throughout the Festival's history.
 The Festival plans to continue its Variety ad campaign indefinitely, but at its sole discretion and it reserves the right to delay, modify or cancel any ad campaign, including the annual awards announcement, without prior notice.

 Screenwriters seeking a waiver because the required fee is beyond their current budget are advised to wait until the next Early Submissions period, find a sponsor and/or earn the fee through an additional source of income.
 The Festival's organizers do not respond to pitches for individual projects, and filmmakers writing the Festival with requests or demands for other forms of preferential treatment will typically not receive a response.
 Submission fees are non-refundable.
-Advance ticket purchases for all Festival events are subject to the following Event Refund and Cancellation Policy:

 Screenwriters must behave in a professional manner at the Festival at all times or risk removal from the Festival.
 A 10% courtesy discount is available on submission fees for alumni filmmakers.
 To request the discount code, alumni should email their name and the title of the previous Official Selection to the Festival.